-- (a) A disclosure can be made verbally or in writing to our Disclosure Coordinators who are as follow:
+- (a) A disclosure can be made verbally, in writing to our Disclosure Coordinators listed below or via a third party provider called Stopline.

-- The Board Chair;
+- The Board Chair

-- The Chief Executive Officer; or
+- The Chief Executive Officer

 - The Chair, Governance Committee.

-- http://bedford.stoplinereport.com/
+- Stopline

-Please refer to Schedule 1 ad (Contact Details for details of the College Disclosure Coordinators);
+Please refer to Schedule 1 on page 9 for contact details of the Disclosure Coordinators and for Stopline.

-- (b) Disclosure may be made to the internal or external auditor (including a member of an audit team conducting an audit) or actuary of the College or related body corporate. - (c) Disclosure may be made externally to ASIC, APRA or a legal practitioner (for the purpose of obtaining legal advice or legal representation in relation to the operation of relevant whistleblower provisions); - (d) Disclosure may also be made to a journalist or parliamentarian under particular circumstances of a "public interest disclosure" or an "emergency disclosure";
+- (b) Disclosure may be made to the internal or external auditor (including a member of an audit team conducting an audit) or actuary of the College or related body corporate. - (c) Disclosure may be made externally to ASIC, APRA or a legal practitioner (for the purpose of obtaining legal advice or legal representation in relation to the operation of relevant whistleblower provisions): - (d) Disclosure may also be made to a journalist or parliamentarian under particular circumstances of a "public interest disclosure" or an "emergency disclosure";